Ada Maria Isasi-Diaz: Early life and education

-Born on March 22, 1943, Isasi-Díaz was born and raised in Havana, Cuba, to a Roman Catholic family.
+Born on March 22, 1943, Isasi-Díaz was born and raised in Havana, Cuba, to a Catholic family.
 Her parents were Josefina Díaz Isasi and Domingo G. Isasi-Battle.
 She graduated from Merici Academy in 1960 and arrived in the United States as a political refugee later that year.
 She entered the Order of St. Ursula and earned a Bachelor of Arts degree from the College of New Rochelle in New York.
 In 1967, she went to Lima, Peru, as a missionary for three years.
 Upon returning to the United States in 1969, she left the order and taught high school for several years in Louisiana, then lived in Spain for 16 months before returning again to the United States.
 She settled in Rochester, New York.
 Isasi-Díaz earned a master of arts in medieval history from SUNY Brockport.
 In 1983, she continued her graduate studies at Union Theological Seminary in New York City where she earned both a Master of Divinity degree and a Doctor of Philosophy degree with a concentration in Christian ethics in 1990.
 In 2006, she was awarded a Doctor of Divinity honoris causa from Colgate University.